-In efforts of staying on top of the third party risk management industry, we've listed some articles below from the past few weeks of March that we recommend checking out.
+In efforts of staying on top of the third party risk management industry, we've listed some articles below from this past month that we recommend checking out.

 Recently Added Articles as of March 21